pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+18.04.2012

+- The form now takes input from form and persists it.
+Much more testing must be done here, and I have not made the posting through JSON with validation.

 09.04.2012

 - The form for logging data is now validated somehow.